 Visualizing or seeing video game images with closed eyes has been one of the most common experiences reported by gamers in the GTP studies to date (1,2).
 In fact, in a survey with a self-selected sample of over 2,000 gamers, 77% reported such phenomenon (2).
 Recurrent afterimages of game elements […]

-A large variety of video game elements and types of altered visual perceptions have been reported by gamers.
-Here are some of the more commonly reported visual experiences (1, 2) A total of 181 different video game titles were associated with GTP in the visual modality, ranging from tile-matching puzzle games to […]
+A large variety of video game elements and types of altered visual perceptions have been reported by gamers (1,2) See the table for a comparison of the prevalence of GTP in non-AR games and in Pokémon Go.
+Here are examples of some of the more common visual experiences (1, 2) […]

 Check out this video I created with a collection of the cartoons about visual GTP experiences.
 I hope you will enjoy it, if not I am waiting for the tomatoes. 🙂